 Start by running at a speed that you could talk easily enough as you're running.
-For the first few weeks it will feel like you're not getting anywhere and you should feel like you're running too slow, this is the correct way to do it, if you're out of breath when you finish and it takes you a few minutes to recover your breath then you're running too fast and you may get injured.
+For the first few weeks it may feel like you're not getting anywhere and you should feel like you're running too slow, this is the correct way to do it, if you're out of breath when you finish and it takes you a few minutes to recover your breath then you're running too fast and you may get injured.
 Try to get up to a few miles without stopping over the next number of weeks.

 There are many online resources to help you but training with a group is always a great option.
 DSD run a couch to 5k program in March each year and recent graduates have even progressed to training for the Women’s Mini Marathon in June.